G3mha/Prisoners-Dilemma/README.md

 - **Scale bias**: In a repository with hundreds of unique contributors but a small number of weekly commits, the algorithm can undervalue small but critical contributions from the majority of participants who contribute below the mean rate.

+- **Fitness function bias**: The fitness function used to evaluate the contribution parameters can introduce bias if the weights between each features are not properly balanced, or key features are not accounted for.
+For example, the function can only considers code commits, neglecting other essential contributions like documentation or community support.
+Another example is the function being too heavily weighted towards the number of commits, incentivizing quantity-over-quality contributions.

 ### Mitigation Strategies

 These ethical concerns can be addressed through: